Art Schools in the Pasadena Area

 Bachelor of Fine Arts in Fine Art

 The core program emphasizes nurturing the creative and technical growth of students through the study of experimental visual media, performance and installation, painting, photography and sculpture.
-Additional tracks are available, in either fine art painting and illustration or fine art photography and imaging.
+Additional tracks are available, in either fine art or painting and illustration.
 Fine arts students have personal faculty mentors.
-After a third term review, students are guided to pick a specific medium on which to focus their studies.
-The program culminates in a senior project, in which students create works for both solo and group exhibitions.
+The program culminates in two senior projects.

 Bachelor of Fine Arts in Graphic Design